Usage

 Prerequisites

-Ensure you have completed the quickstart setup and initialization in your Application class.
-See: Quickstart
+Ensure you have completed the quickstart guide and initialized Tolgee in your Application class.
+See: Installation

 val tolgee = Tolgee.instance